CassAdams6/myrepo/README.md

 # myrepo
+Testing, Testing, and testing.
-Testing, Testing, 1,2,3, Alpha, beta, do you copy?
+1,2,3, Alpha, beta, do you copy?
 Repository for testing my Git/GitHub setup” or similar.
 It’s nice to have something here, so you’ll see it appear in the README.